Darlaa's Story

 My proposal is the best course of action because it is only helping others, and it is

 informative.
 It is not an extreme measure to take either.
-Other possible solutions are to turn
+Other possible solutions are to turn in

-could cause them to not be able to help others with common problems such as the flu or
+to not be able to help others with common problems such as the flu or broken arms.
+I need to

-broken arms.
-I need to realize that my case is extremely rare.
-I can’t cause a professional to
+realize that my case is extremely rare.
+I can’t cause a professional to possibly lose his/her job

-possibly lose his/her job because they didn’t recognize my condition.
-Action does need to be
+because they didn’t recognize my condition.
+Action does need to be taken for all to become

-taken for all to become educated about such a condition.
+educated about such a condition.

 Writing requirements to get in honors college.